N-Medvedev/XTANT-3_coupling_data/README.md

 # Two-temperature model parameters
-__Electron-temperature dependent parameters: electron-phonon coupling, electron heat capacity, and electron heat conductivity, calculated with XTANT-3 code__
+__Electron-temperature dependent parameters: electron-phonon coupling, electron heat capacity, and electron heat conductivity, calculated with `XTANT-3` code__

-This is the (updated) dataset for elemental materials reported in
-* [1] N. Medvedev, I. Milov, "_Electron-phonon coupling in metals at high electronic temperatures_", Phys.
-Rev. B. 102 (2020) 064302. https://doi.org/10.1103/PhysRevB.102.064302

-For AlCu alloy in
-* [2] M. Medvedev, I. Milov, "_Contribution of inter- and intraband transitions into electron–phonon coupling in metals_", Eur.
-Phys.
-J. D 75, 212 (2021). https://doi.org/10.1140/epjd/s10053-021-00200-w

-For two-dimensional carbon materials in
-* [3] N. Medvedev, I. Milov, B. Ziaja, "_Structural stability and electron‐phonon coupling in two‐dimensional carbon allotropes at high electronic and atomic temperatures_" Carbon trends 5, 100121 (2021). https://doi.org/10.1016/j.cartre.2021.100121

-For semiconductors in
-* [4] N. Medvedev, "_Electron-phonon coupling in semiconductors at high electronic temperatures_" (2023). https://arxiv.org/abs/2307.13554

-The electron-ion (electron-phonon) coupling parameters and the electronic heat capacity as functions of the electronic temperature (Te) were calculated with the help of the nonperturbative dynamical coupling formalism.
-The method was implemented in the XTANT-3 code (https://github.com/N-Medvedev/XTANT-3) on the basis of tight-binding (TB) molecular dynamics (MD) (https://doi.org/10.48550/arXiv.2307.03953).
+The electron-ion (electron-phonon) coupling parameters, electronic heat capacity, and electronic heat conductivity as functions of the electronic temperature (Te) were calculated with the help of the nonperturbative dynamical coupling formalism, and Kubo-Greenwood method.
+The method was implemented in the `XTANT-3` code (https://github.com/N-Medvedev/XTANT-3).

-The data are saved in the following directories:

-## G_e-ph_metals : electron-ion (electron-phonon) coupling parameter in metals

-The electron-ion (electron-phonon) coupling parameters are stored in this directory.
-The files are named as
-* G_e-ph_[El]_[data].txt

-with [El] being the chemical element; [data] being additional information, such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used).

-The files use the following format:

-First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
-The columns contain:
-1) Electron temperature in [K]
-2) Electron-ion coupling in [W/(m^3 K)]

-_Note #1: in some files there are multiple columns for various atomic temperatures, listed in the third commentary line_

-_Note #2: the start and end of the grid of the electronic temperature are not fixed but differ in various files_

-If using this dataset, please cite Ref.[1] (or Ref.[2] for AlCu alloy).
+When using this dataset, please, cite the corresponding papers listed below.

-## Ce_metals : electronic heat capacity in metals
+## Electronic heat capacity

-The electronic heat capacity as the function of the electron temperature are stored in the files:
+The electronic heat capacity, Ce(Te),  as a function of the electronic temperature (Te), is in the files named
 * Ce_[El]_[data].txt
+with [El] being the chemical element; [data] being additional information such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used).

 First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
 The columns contain:
 1) Electron temperature in [K]
 2) Electronic heat capacity [J/(m^3 K)]

+The data for metals, semiconductors [1], and 2d-carbon materials [2], are stored in the following directories, respectively:
+* Ce_metals
+* Ce_semiconductors
+* Ce_2d_materials

-_Note #3: not all materials, for which the coupling parameter is present, may have a file with the electron heat capacity_
+_Note #1: not all materials, for which the coupling parameter is present, may have a file with the electron heat capacity.
+A separate set of heat capacities is present in the files with the heat conductivity, see below._

-## G_e-ph_semiconductors : electron-ion (electron-phonon) coupling parameter in semiconductors

-The files naming, the format, and the units used are identical to those in metals.

-If using this dataset, please cite Ref.[4].

-## Ce_semiconductors : electronic heat capacity in semiconductors

-The files naming, the format, and the units used are identical to those in metals.
+_Note #2: for 2d-materials, the two-dimensional electronic heat capacity is in the units of [J/(m^2 K)].
+The heat capacity may be converted into 3d units, if needed, assuming the layer thickness of 3.35 A._

-## G_e-ph_2d_materials : electron-ion (electron-phonon) coupling parameter in 2d materials
+## Electron-phonon coupling

-The electron-ion (electron-phonon) coupling parameters in 2d carbon materials are stored in this directory.
+The electron-ion (electron-phonon) coupling parameters, G_e-ph(Te), as a function of the electronic temperature (Te), are in the files are named as follows:
+* G_e-ph_[El]_[data].txt
+with [El] being the chemical element; [data] being additional information, such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used).

+The data for elemental metals [3] (and SiAl alloy [4]), semiconductors [1], and 2d-carbon materials [2], are stored in the directories named, respectively:
+* G_e-ph_metals
+* G_e-ph_semiconductors
+* G_e-ph_2d_materials

+The files use the following format:
 First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
 The columns contain:
 1) Electron temperature in [K]
-2) Two-dimensional electron-ion coupling parameter in [W/(m^2 K)]
+2) Electron-ion coupling in [W/(m^3 K)]

+_Note #3: in some files there are multiple columns for various atomic temperatures, listed in the third commentary line_

+_Note #4: the start and end of the grid of the electronic temperature are not fixed but differ in various files_

-_Note #4: The coupling parameter may be converted into 3d units, if needed, assuming the layer thickness of 3.35 A._
+_Note #5: For 2d materials, the two-dimensional electron-ion coupling parameter is in the units of [W/(m^2 K)].
+It may be converted into 3d units, if needed, assuming the layer thickness of 3.35 A._

-If using this dataset, please cite Ref.[3].
+## Electronic heat conductivity

-## Ce_2d_materials : electronic heat capacity in 2d materials
+The electronic heat conductivity data are stored in the files named:
+* K_[El]_[data].txt
+with [El] being the chemical element; [data] being additional information, such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used).

+The data for metals and semiconductors [5] are stored in the directories named, respectively:
+* K_metals
+* K_semiconductors

-First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
+First two lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
-The columns contain:
+The columns column contain:
 1) Electron temperature in [K]
-2) Two-dimensional electronic heat capacity [J/(m^2 K)]
+2) Total electronic heat conductivity in [W/(m K)]

-_Note #5: The heat capacity may be converted into 3d units, if needed, assuming the layer thickness of 3.35 A._
+3) Electron-phonon term in electronic heat conductivity in [W/(m K)]
+4) Electron-electron term in electronic heat conductivity in [W/(m K)]
+5) Electronic chemical potential [eV]
+6) Electronic heat capacity in [J/(m^3 K)]

+_Note #6: the electronic heat capacity in these files is calculated differently from that in the files Ce_[El]_[data].txt above.
+In the former, it is calculated for the ideal crystal structure averaged over 7x7x7 k-points [5]; whereas the latter was obtained in dynamical simulations at a given atomic temperature in the gamma-point [1,2].

 ## Disclaimer